During COVID, we have ESL classes for you.

 All testing procedures require a valid Photo ID to be presented before you may test.

 There is no charge for the ESL placement test.

 If you have a disability and require an academic adjustment or accommodation for the test (such as extra time, a reader, a private room or a scribe) contact the Disability Services office.

-To take the ESL test, you need to complete an ESL application at the Admissions and Registration Office located on the 2nd floor of the College Center building.
+To take the ESL test, you need to complete an ESL application at the Admissions and Registration Office located on the 2nd floor of the College Center building or online here.

 Please go to Admissions and Registration office to complete an ESL application.
 Bring official picture ID with you, such as a Washington state ID or driver's license.